Supervision

 Lukas K. Pokorny

-A large part of my work concerns the study of East Asian new religious movements with an emphasis on three areas, namely millenarianism and ethnocentrism in East Asian groups; glocalised articulations in the West (especially in Europe and Austria); and the Unification Movement.
+A large part of my work concerns the study of new religious movements with an emphasis on two areas, namely (1) millenarianism and ethnocentrism and (2) glocalised articulations in the West (especially in Europe and Austria).
 New religious movements are understood here as religious institutions that have developed in the past two centuries or so.
 I am happy to offer research supervision on all aspects of new religiosity from all perspectives using different methodologies.
 In this respect, the Religious Studies department hosts a growing library collection of primary materials connected to a number of new religious movements, with the aim to especially support research students in this area.

 Religion and Politics: Deification